Could your organisation benefit from the support of bright and motivated University of Birmingham students?

 - Employers often ‘reboot’ their processes based on ideas or innovations from placement students.

-- This year, students have taken roles in a diverse range of fields, such as: blog-writing; research and digital media; impact reporting; project coordinating; funding bid-writing; social media curation; web editial; oral history research; video editing, business development; relationship management; activity-planning; and magazine editorial.
+- This year, students have taken roles in a diverse range of fields, such as: blog-writing; research; impact reporting; project coordinating; bid-writing; social media curation; web editorial; oral history research; video editing, business development; relationship management; event and activity-planning; and magazine editorial.

 "We have seen huge value in working with placement students, they have been focussed, hard working and keen to get stuck into day-to-day activity at all levels of the business."
 Sam Marchant, Columba

 "It was a great opportunity for us, having students from the University of Birmingham join our company.
 They have contributed in various ways and demonstrated a good work ethic."
 Crisman Wise, Transfree

 "Both students were stellar: hard-working, collegial, willing to take initiative.
 I had worried this would be an extra 'task' for me this summer but instead it was a real collaboration that brought the larger project forward."
 Dr Mo Moulton, Dept of History